Finland in the Eurovision Song Contest 2011: Competing entries

-Twelve artists, including the winner of the Finnish tango contest Tangomarkkinat in 2010, Marko Maunuksela, were directly invited by Yle to compete in the national final following consultation with record companies and presented during a press conference on 30 September 2010.
-Among the competing artists was former Finnish Eurovision entrant Sampsa Astala (lead singer of Stala ja So.) who represented Finland in 2006 as part of the band Lordi.
-A submission period was also opened by Yle which lasted between 6 June 2010 and 31 August 2010.
+Twelve artists, including the winner of the Finnish tango contest Tangomarkkinat in 2010, Marko Maunuksela, were directly invited by Yle to compete in the national final following consultation with record companies, while an additional three acts were selected through a public online selection.
+For the online selection, a submission period was opened by Yle which lasted between 6 June 2010 and 31 August 2010.
 At least one of the writers and the lead singer(s) had to hold Finnish citizenship or live in Finland permanently in order for the entry to qualify to compete.
-A panel of experts appointed by Yle selected fifteen entries for an online selection from the 277 received submissions.
-The competing entries were released on 30 September 2010 at yle.fi/euroviisut and the public was able to vote through SMS until 15 October 2010.
-The top three from the fifteen entries qualified to the national final and were announced during a televised programme on 16 October 2010.
+A panel of experts appointed by Yle selected fifteen competing entries from the 277 received submissions, which were presented on 30 September 2010 at yle.fi for the public to vote through SMS until 15 October 2010.
+The twelve invited artists were announced during a press conference on 30 September 2010, while the three entries that qualified from the online selection and were presented during a televised programme on 16 October 2010.
+Among the competing artists was former Finnish Eurovision entrant Sampsa Astala (lead singer of Stala and So.) who represented Finland in 2006 as part of the band Lordi.